jorgenponder/fohm-transcripting/README.md

 2 Use ffmpeg to produce pngs from every nth frame, with only the text bands in the pngs

-3 Use ImageMagick to increase resolution by factor 2 and convert to npm format

 3 Run Tesseract OCR on that

 4 Collate into one file, in order